When we travel, we want to be able to enjoy local food. That’s why we put together the guide to getting “Hot and Noisy”

 “Healthy” can include a number of diets, anything short of the typical “I’m on vacation” diet.
 You might be vegetarian, prefer not to eat fried foods, like to eat whole foods, eat more vegetables or whatever.

 It would be hard to eat out every day in Asia.
-No matter where you lie on the spectrum of readers of this guide, I doubt anyone would be in favour of downing fried dough sticks for breakfast every day, washing them down with sweetened boba tea and then rounding out the day with a hedonistic belly-flop into a pool of deep-fried chicken, braised pork buns, sweet cakes and pork belly rice (unless I just described your perfect day).
+No matter where you lie on the spectrum of diets, I doubt anyone would be in favour of downing fried dough sticks for breakfast every day, washing them down with sweetened boba tea and then rounding out the day with a hedonistic belly-flop into a pool of deep-fried chicken, braised pork buns, sweet cakes and pork belly rice (unless I just described your perfect day).

 “Healthy” is different for everyone.
 It depends a lot on your metabolism, your fitness and activity level, your insulin sensitivity, your goals, how long you’re staying in a place and how in-tune you are with your body.

 So I’m not saying carbs or fat are bad.
 I am just saying that I (and readers here) lean towards making conscious choices, knowing all the options.
 Sometimes that choice is a salad, and sometimes it’s fried breadsticks.